Esukhia/Admin/.github/ISSUE_TEMPLATE/RFC.md

 name: RFC
 about: Describe this issue template's purpose here.
-title: ''
+title: 'RFC00 - '
 labels: ''
 assignees: ''

 ---

-RFC title: RFC00

-RFJ URL:
+RFJ link:

-Job owner's GitHub user name:
+Job owner's GitHub username:

-Team lead's GitHub user name:
+Team lead's GitHub username:

-## 1. Summary
-*Copy from the RFJ.*
+Teammates' GitHub usernames:

-## 2. Keyword definitions
+## 1. བརྡ་ཆད་ངོ་སྤྲོད། Keyword definitions
 *Copy definitions from RFJ (section two).
 Define any new or important concepts from your answers below.*

-Keyword: Write a definition
+## 2. Summary
+*Copy from the RFJ.*

-## 3. Other options
+## 3. གྲུབ་འབྲས་ཚད་ལྡན་ངོ་སྤྲོད། Definition of Acceptable End Result
+*Give a precise, detailed description of the end product.
+Describe the threshold for what is acceptable and what is not.
+Include the delivery format, Esukhia quality standard for this type of job, etc.*

+## 4. Alternative Approaches
-*What other options did you consider before choosing your approach to the job?
+*What other approaches did you consider before choosing your approach to this job?
 Why didn’t you choose them?*

+## 5. Reason for Chosing the Current Approach

+## 6. ལས་ཀ་སྤྱིའི་རིམ་པ། Milestones
+*List the main work phases needed to produce the end result.
+Think of the intermediate results you will have to produce during this project.*

+## 7. རིམ་པ་སོ་སོའི་གྲུབ་འབྲས་ཚད་ལྡན་གྱི་དཔེ་མཚོན་དང་ལག་ལེན་གྱི་དྲན་ཐོ། Result Examples and Checklist for Each Milestone
+_For each milestone provide the following: a) example of an acceptable result; b) example of a bad result to illustrate what to avoid; c) a detailed SOP checklist._

+## 8. Resources and Useful References
+_What resources do you need to do this job?_

-## 4. Risks and risk reduction
+## 9. Risks and risk reduction
 *What could go wrong with your plan?
 What can you do to reduce the risks you described?*

-## 5. Constraints
-*Describe any constraints that the client didn’t mention in the RFJ that could affect the outcome of this job.*

-## 6. Open questions
+## 10. Open questions
 *What more do you need to know about this job to complete it?*

-## 7. Resources
-What resources do you need to do this job?

-## 8. Definition of acceptable end product
-*Give a precise, detailed description of the end product.
-Describe the threshold for what is acceptable and what is not.
-Include the delivery format, BDRC quality standard for this type of job, etc.*

-## 9. Detailed plan
+## 11. Quality Control Procedure
+_Describe how, when, and who will do the quality control.
+Provide a detailed description and refenrences of the standards that will be used._

+## 12. Documentation and Reporting
+_Describe how and where you will document this project.
+Include a reporting schedule and a sample report._

+## 13. Work Items
-*Describe the step-by-step plan for doing this job.*
+_Describe the step-by-step plan for each milestone._

-- [ ] Step one